jpmorganchase/modular/docs/esm-views/esm-cdn.md

   requested dependencies' subdependencies must be resolved.
 For example, esm.sh has an option to specify a list of fixed dependencies, called ["external dependencies"](https://github.com/esm-dev/esm.sh#specify-external-dependencies).
-  This is similar to the concept of forcing selective resolutions throught the dependency tree in Yarn; `[selectiveCDNResolutions]` is a mechanism to automatically generate a comma-separated list of selective resolutions to pass to the CDN from the `resolutions` field in the manifest. _Please note that
+  This is similar to the concept of forcing selective resolutions throughout the dependency tree in Yarn; `[selectiveCDNResolutions]` is a mechanism to automatically generate a comma-separated list of selective resolutions to pass to the CDN from the `resolutions` field in the manifest. _Please note that